alaudet/raspi-sump/docs/install.md

 Restart the web server

-    sudo /etc/init.d/lighttpd force-reload
+    sudo systemctl restart lighttpd

-Create a cron job to generate an hourly graph of your sump pit activity for viewing on your pi webserver
+Create a cron job to generate an hourly graph of your sump pit activity for viewing on your pi webserver.

     1 - crontab -e